AKC FAILS TO HONOR CO-OWNERSHIP CONTRACT

 I think this is a clear message to every person that they can and should register ANYTHING out there, which makes AKC papers pretty much a piece of garbage.
 You are also sending a message to anyone that breaking AKC rules is OK, that they really don't mean anything.

-Mrs. Davino said she received a letter from AKC asking her to notarize her complaint, which she did.
-What action AKC takes, if any, remains to be seen.
+Mrs. Davino said she later received a letter from AKC asking her to notarize her complaint, which she did.